GeniusesGroup/memar/Chapar.md

 # Chapar - Data Link Protocol
+Chapar is introduced to improve [layer 2 of OSI](https://en.wikipedia.org/wiki/Data_link_layer) that can transmit frames at or near speed of the physical layer (Computing & Networking) limiting.
 Chapar is a switching protocol that store switch state in frames as [stateless protocol](https://en.wikipedia.org/wiki/Stateless_protocol) instead of devices unlike other protocols that use and store [MAC](https://en.wikipedia.org/wiki/MAC_address) in frames and each switching device in the network that must translate to some data in each switch devices like [Ethernet](https://en.wikipedia.org/wiki/Ethernet) in [layer two]((https://en.wikipedia.org/wiki/Ethernet_frame#Frame_%E2%80%93_data_link_layer)) to switch frames in the real [stateless manner](https://en.wikipedia.org/wiki/Connectionless_communication).
-Chapar is introduced to improve [layer 2 of OSI](https://en.wikipedia.org/wiki/Data_link_layer) that can transmit frames in almost speed of the physical layer (Computing & Networking) limiting.

 ## Why (Ethernet disadvantages)
+- High price.
+Bandwidth is important, but cost per bit transferred is more important
-- High price & have limits to make layer 2 networks without getting help from layer 3.
+- Limits to make layer 2 networks without getting help from layer 3.
 The best switch has up to 512000 CAM record limit for query MAC to the port.
 - High power usage and limit speed in CAM tables(CAM, TACM, ...).
 - Close source complicated hardware and switching algorithms.